 If you're hoping to collect more cash than gifts, do you even need to register for gifts?
 There will always be guests who believe that giving money is tacky.
 Others may simply feel uncomfortable giving cash; it may seem like they're putting a definitive value on your happiness.

-I suggest putting together a modest wedding registry for these guests.
-Even if you have your kitchen and entertaining needs covered, there are so many different kinds of places to register for wedding gifts, from camping stores to fine art and lots in between.
+The easiest solution is to put together a modest wedding registry for your gift-buying guests.
+Even if you have your kitchen and entertaining needs covered, there are many different kinds of places to register for wedding gifts, from camping stores to fine art galleries, and lots of options in between.

-After all, once upon a time (and even still, to the most etiquette-picky in the world) any kind of wedding registry was considered tacky.
-As these become more common to use, it's likely that any tackiness will become a thing of the past.
+Once upon a time (and even still, to the most etiquette-picky in the world), any kind of wedding registry was considered taboo.
+As different registries become more common to use, this stigma will likely become a thing of the past.